weltspiegel-cottbus/mod_cinetixx_events/README.md

 2. Bump version in `package.json`
 3. Create a git commit with the changes
 4. Create a git tag (e.g., `v0.2.0`)
-5. Push to GitHub (which triggers the CI workflow)
+5. Push to GitHub
+6. Create a GitHub release with changelog
+7. Trigger GitHub Actions to build and attach the ZIP file

 #### Manual Changelog Generation